Speed Traps Overview

 Please CONTACT US if the information on this page is no longer accurate, and you want to suggest adding or removing noted speed traps in your area or where you have recently traveled.

-Trans-Canada Highway #1
+Speed traps along the Trans-Canada Highway #1

 Trans Canada Hwy 1, McLean